Antinomian Controversy

 The Antinomian Controversy, also known as the Free Grace Controversy, was a religious and political conflict in the Massachusetts Bay Colony from 1636 to 1638.
 It pitted most of the colony's ministers and magistrates against some adherents of Puritan minister John Cotton.
 The most notable Free Grace advocates, often called "Antinomians", were Anne Hutchinson, her brother-in-law Reverend John Wheelwright, and Massachusetts Bay Governor Henry Vane.
 The controversy was a theological debate concerning the "covenant of grace" and "covenant of works".

 Anne Hutchinson has historically been placed at the center of the controversy, a strong-minded woman who had grown up under the religious guidance of her father Francis Marbury, an Anglican clergyman and school teacher.
-In England, she embraced the religious views of dynamic Puritan minister John Cotton, who became her mentor; Cotton was forced to leave England and Hutchinson followed him to New England.
+In England, she had embraced the religious views of John Cotton, the vicar at a Lincolnshire parish and a dynamic Puritan minister.
+When Cotton and his family left England for New England, Hutchinson soon followed.

-In Boston, Hutchinson was influential among the settlement's women and hosted them at her house for discussions on the weekly sermons.
+In Boston, Hutchinson, a midwife, became influential among the women in the settlement and began to host them at her home for discussions on the weekly sermons.
 Eventually, men were included in these gatherings, such as Governor Vane.
-During the meetings, Hutchinson criticized the colony's ministers, accusing them of preaching a covenant of works as opposed to the covenant of grace espoused by Reverend Cotton.
-The Colony's orthodox ministers held meetings with Cotton, Wheelwright, and Hutchinson in the fall of 1636.
+Over time, Hutchinson began to criticize the colony's ministers, accusing them of preaching a covenant of works as opposed to the covenant of grace espoused by Reverend Cotton.
+The Colony's orthodox ministers who held authority in the colony which was theocratic, subsequently held meetings with Cotton, Wheelwright, and Hutchinson in the fall of 1636.
 A consensus was not reached, and religious tensions mounted.